Pometry/Raphtory/docs/user-guide/graphql/3_writing-queries.md

 ```
 ///

-This will return something like this:
+This will return something like:

 !!!
 Output